cns-iu/hra-vccf-ftu-supporting-information/README.md

 ![2d-ftu-kidney-renal-corpuscle](https://github.com/cns-iu/hra-vccf-ftu-supporting-information/assets/117299113/42376d01-0d68-455a-baa2-31689ac8d0bc)

-  ### Butterfly Viz
+  ### Butterfly Viz and code

   - A photo clickable poster that connects all the 22 FTUs of 5th release HRA with vasculature in butterfly design.
 This has nodes and edges of both female and male organs.
     #### Requirements of code:
     - python
     - jupyter or any editor of preference
-    - packages: pyvis , networkx, datashader
+    - packages: pyvis, networkx, datashader
 Poster :
   ![image002](https://github.com/cns-iu/hra-vccf-ftu-supporting-information/assets/117299113/6a8e7d9a-1231-4fdb-8e1c-0fe6dc44f1bc)